melissakobia/Hero-Squad/README.md

-# Ceaser Cipher
+# Hero Squad

-  This is a Web application that can be used to encrypt and decrypt strings based on substitution in which each letter is shifted a certain number of places also known as a key, down the alphabet.
+  This a website application where users can  create squads of their favorite heroes and get to fight for a cause of their choice.

 ## Versioning

- Hero-V1.0
+ Hero squad-V1.0

 ## Author